sawickiap/WinFontRender/README.md

     vec2 TexCoord;
 };

-// Index buffer not used in this example. constexpr vbFlags = VERTEX_BUFFER_FLAG_TRIANGLE_LIST;
+// Index buffer not used in this example.
+See sample project for example of index buffer usage. constexpr vbFlags = VERTEX_BUFFER_FLAG_TRIANGLE_LIST;

 // (...)